-Advanced care practitioners (ACP) and paramedics with enhanced skills may attend the police station to assist, These appropriately trained practitioners may have access to benzodiazepines, such as midazolam, and ketamine (use of which requires formal airway skills due to risk of loss of airway reflexes) which may be administered parenterally in order to achieve sedation.
-The choice of drug and dosage used for RT will then be based on the individual clinician's familiarity with the use of drugs in this setting.
+Advanced care practitioners (ACP) and paramedics with enhanced skills may attend the police station to assist.
+These appropriately trained practitioners may have access to benzodiazepines, such as midazolam, and ketamine (use of which requires formal airway skills due to risk of loss of airway reflexes) which may be administered parenterally in order to achieve sedation.
+The choice of drug and dosage used for RT will then be based on the individual clinician's familiarity with the use of drugs in this setting and the attending clinician will take charge of, and be responsible for, this stage in the detainee's treatment.